yhuang912/idris2-tutorial/src/Tutorial/Eq.md

    replaceVect : (ix : Fin n) -> a -> Vect n a -> Vect n a
    ```

-   Now proof, that after replacing an element in a vector
+   Now prove, that after replacing an element in a vector
    using `replaceAt` accessing the same element using
    `index` will return the value we just added.